-We searched the public filings of Chinese listed companies from 2007 to 2023.
-We decided to start our sample from 2007 because in 2007 China accomplished a major reform in its stock market - commonly referred to as the "Split-share Reform" - by removing non-tradable shares from the market, which fundamentally reshaped the shareholder ownership structure and increased the liquidity of shares in listed companies in China.
-Eplit-share Reform started in 2005 and was largely completed by the end of 2006.
-As shareholder activism relies on the free transferability of shares, one would only expect to find shareholder activism in the post-reform period.
+We searched the public filings of Chinese-listed companies from 2007 to 2023.
+We decided to start our sample from 2007 because in that year, China accomplished a major reform in its stock market.
+As part of the-"split-share reform,"-which removed non-tradable shares from the market, China fundamentally reshaped the shareholder ownership structure and increased the liquidity of shares of listed companies.85 The split-share reform started in 2005 and was largely completed by the end of 2006.
+As shareholder activism relies on the free transferability of shares, one would expect to find shareholder activism in the post-reform period.

 Based on our definition of shareholder activism explained in Part III.A. above, we only include in our sample shareholder actions against management that are observable from public records.
-We took a conservative approach in constructing our sample for how we identify cases of "shareholder activism".
+We took a conservative approach in constructing our sample for how we identify cases of "shareholder activism."
 We required evidence of minority shareholders exercising their power, with the clear and specific objective of challenging management with respect to a significant event in the corporation.
-Thus, to be included in our sample as a case of "shareholder activism" there must be an observable public declaration by a minority shareholder(s) that they are challenging management on a significant corporate issue and of the same minority shareholder(s) actually exercising their power to challenge management.83
+Thus, to be included in our sample as a case of "shareholder activism," the minority shareholders must make an observable public declaration that they are challenging management on a significant corporate issue, and the same minority shareholders must exercise power to challenge management.86

-As mentioned above, China does not have a system like Schedule 13D filings in the United States, where all active shareholders that have beneficial ownership of more than 5% of shares must disclose the details of the purpose of their acquisition of shares - which in most cases makes it relatively easy to identify shareholder activist campaigns in the United States.84
+As mentioned above, China does not have a disclosure system like Schedule 13D filings in the United States, which requires active shareholders with beneficial ownership of more than 5% of shares to disclose the details of the purpose of their acquisition of shares.
+While the disclosure requirements make it relatively easy to identify shareholder activist campaigns in the United States, this is not the case in China.87 Major shareholders in China-defined as those

-82 According to Lin Lin & Dan W. Puchniak, Institutional Investors in China: Corporate Governance and Policy Channelling in the Market Within the State, supra note 13, at 108.
+85 Lin Lin & Dan W. Puchniak, Institutional Investors in China: Corporate Governance and Policy Channelling in the Market Within the State, supra note 13, at 108.
 See also, Michael Firth et al., Friend or Foe?
 The Role of State and Mutual Fund Ownership in the Split Share Structure Reform in China, 45 J. FIN. & QUANT.
 ANAL.
 685, 689 (2010); Wei Huang & Tao Zhu, Foreign Institutional Investors and Corporate Governance in Emerging Markets: Evidence of a Split-Share Structure Reform in China, 32 J. CORP.
 FIN.
 312, 313 (2015).

-83 Stated differently, to qualify as a case of "shareholder activism" in our sample, shareholders must normally do more than simply vote "no" in a shareholders meeting.
+86 Stated differently, to qualify as a case of "shareholder activism" in our sample, shareholders must normally do more than simply vote "no" in a shareholders meeting.